neuraledgeai/GDP-PY/README.md

 ## 🚀 GDP-PY
-GDP-PY is an open-sourced project that forecasts India's Gross Domestic Product at current USD and its $5 trillion milestone.
+GDP-PY is an open-source project that forecasts India's Gross Domestic Product at current USD and its $5 trillion milestone.
 It provides a *quick* macroeconomic outlook with risks and opportunities.
 Latest forecasts (2025-26) are given below:

 ---